|Follow PSU Men's Golf:||Follow @PennStateMGOLF|

 Nye Family Golf Tradition

-Bob Nye coached golf and soccer at the College of Wooster from 1963-1996 and was inducted into Wooster's Hall of Fame in 1997.
+Bob Nye coached golf and soccer at the College of Wooster from 1963-1996 and was inducted into Wooster’s Hall of Fame in 1997.
 He served as the president of the Golf Coaches Association of America (GCAA) from 1984-86 and was inducted into its Hall of Fame in 1998.
-In 2000, the elder Nye received the GCAA's highest distinction by being presented with the Honor Award for his lifetime contributions to golf.
-He was named Golfweek's Father of the Year in 2007.
+In 2000, the elder Nye received the GCAA’s highest distinction by being presented with the Honor Award for his lifetime contributions to golf.
+He was named the Golfweek Father of the Year in 2007.

-Coach Nye's brother, Scott, is the head golf professional at the prestigious Merion Golf Club, located in Ardmore, Pa., which has hosted four United States Open Championships.
-In his time at Merion they have hosted the 2004 US Amateur, the 2009 Walker Cup and will host the 2013 U.S. Open.
+Coach Nye’s brother, Scott, is the head golf professional at the prestigious Merion Golf Club, located in Ardmore, Pa., which has hosted four United States Open Championships.
+In his time at Merion they have hosted the 2004 US Amateur, the 2009 Walker Cup and recently hosted the 2013 U.S. Open.

-Nye's youngest brother, Gary, serves as the head golf professional at the Stock Farm Club in Hamilton, MT.
+Nye’s youngest brother, Gary, serves as the head golf professional at the Stock Farm Club in Hamilton, Mont.